 MD 530F design and features

 The MD 530F armed light attack helicopter is an improved version of the OH-6 Cayuse light observation helicopter.
 It features modular design and FAA-certified, high-capacity, extended landing gear.
 The airframe is attached with tinted doors and windows on the left and right sides.

 Its main rotor system consists of five fully articulated foldable blades, while the tail rotor system features two blades.
 The main rotor diameter is 8.38m and the tail rotor diameter is 1.55m.

 The helicopter is 9.8m-long, 2.6m-high, and the diameter of its main rotor diameter is 8.38m.
 Its empty weight is 722kg and the maximum gross take-off weight is 1,406kg.

-MD 530F can carry a useful load of 684kg and an external load of 979kg, and has a fuel capacity of 183kg.
+MD 530F can carry a useful load of 684kg, an external load of 979kg and a fuel load of 183kg.
 It is equipped with teardrop-shaped fuselage, which measures 7.04m-long and 1.4m-wide.
 The forward section of the fuselage contains cockpit and cabin compartments, while the lower section houses two fuel cells.